 LECTOR The lector proclaims the scripture and leads General Intercessions at Sunday mass.
 This inpidual must have a love for scripture and a passion for delivering it in a way that parishioners hear and understand the readings.

 USHERS and GREETERS Ushers or Ministers of Hospitality serve the important task of welcoming parishioners and visitors to Mass, distribute any materials/programs needed for Mass, assist with taking collections, usher at Communion, and distribute Parish bulletins after the Eucharist.

-ALTAR SERVERS Girls and boys, grades 5th-12th, assist the presider during Mass or liturgical celebrations by lighting the altar candles, preparing the altar, and carrying the cross in and out of the church with the priest.
+Girls and boys, grades 4th-12th, who have received first communion, assist the presider during Mass or liturgical celebrations by lighting the altar candles, preparing the altar, and carrying the cross in and out of the church with the priest.
 One or two Masses are required per month after initial formation by the parish.
 Adult servers are also welcome.